Emergency ResponseIsrael-Gaza Conflict

 Yordanos (C) and Tagasti (R), African asylum seekers who live with their children in Israel, talk during a food and supplies distribution by HIAS in Tel Aviv, Israel.
 (AG for HIAS)

-A MESSAGE FROM HIASSustaining Life Amid the Devastation
+A Message from HIASSustaining Life Amid the Devastation

 As an organization that is deeply rooted in humanity and empathy, advocating for the rights and safety of vulnerable people around the world, HIAS recognizes the pain of any life destroyed. … We demand that the parties to the conflict protect civilians from violence as required by international law, and that doctors and aid workers receive the support they need to save lives so we can prevent the growing humanitarian crisis from becoming a complete humanitarian catastrophe.